isaacnmm/pestpolicy-hugo2XX/content/posts/best-lawn-mowers-for-wet-grass/index.md

 This is arguably one of the best push mowers for small yards which is powered by a 140cc engine whose auto choke technology eliminates priming for a smoother start even in wet and freezing conditions.

-In addition, this units 3 in 1 deck and a mulch kit allows the user to mulch the lawn during wet conditions by putting nutrients back into the soil - mowers for [cutting edges](https://pestpolicy.com/best-lawn-mower-for-cutting-edges/).
-A rear grass bag collects the clipped grass for easier composting.
+In addition, this units 3 in 1 deck and a mulch kit allows the user to mulch the lawn during wet conditions by putting nutrients back into the soil - mowers for [cutting edges](https://pestpolicy.com/best-lawn-mower-for-cutting-edges/).A rear grass bag collects the clipped grass for easier composting.
 The Craftsman M105 features a 21 convertible cutting deck which allows the user to discharge cut grass through the side.

 The manoeuvrability of this unit is eased by its 8 rear wheels which allows the user to mow through rough terrain or wet conditions.
 This Craftsman model cutting deck can be adjusted to 6 position heights while running.
 This unit is ideal for rugged mowing conditions as depicted by its comfortable handle and 8 diameter wheels.